Attraction-Repulsion Spectrum in Neighbor Embeddings: Neighbor Embeddings

 Force-directed graph layouts are usually introduced directly via attractive and repulsive forces, even though it is easy to write down a suitable loss function \citep{noack2007energy}.
 ForceAtlas2 (FA2) has attractive forces proportional to $d_{ij}$ and repulsive forces proportional to $1/d_{ij}$ \citep{jacomy2014forceatlas2}:

 where $h_i$ denotes the degree of node $i$ in the input graph.
 This is known as \textit{edge repulsion} in the graph layout literature \citep{noack2007energy, noack2009modularity} and is important for embedding graphs that have nodes of very different degrees.
 However, for symmetrized $k$NN graphs, assuming that they do not have too many `hubs' \citep{radovanovic2010hubs}, $h_i\approx k$, so $(h_i+1)(h_j+1)$ term contributes a roughly constant ${\sim}k^2$ factor to the repulsive forces, and can be compensated by decreasing all distances by a factor of $k$.
-Indeed, for the MNIST dataset, removing the edge repulsion factor led to ${\sim}15$ times decrease in scale (Figure~\ref{fig:variant-fa2}).
+Indeed, for the MNIST data set, removing the edge repulsion factor led to a ${\sim}15$ times decrease in scale but otherwise almost the same embedding (Figure~\ref{fig:variant-fa2}).

-\subsection{Laplacian eigenmaps}
+\subsection{Laplacian Eigenmaps}

 Laplacian eigenmaps \citep{belkin2002laplacian,coifman2006diffusion} is a method for dimensionality reduction that leverages spectral graph theory.
 Its loss function can be written with a quadratic constraint